-a.
+- j.
 Record ICD-9 comorbid diagnoses.

-EXCLUDE those with anencephaly (ICD-9-CM 740xx).

-- b.
-Record:

-- Date and time of birth

-- Birthweight.

-- 5 minute Apgar score

-- Date and time of arrival to Level 2 or higher nursery.

-- If child was admitted to the Level 2 or higher nursery from regular newborn care

-- If child was inborn or transferred to Level 2 or higher nursery from another facility.
+EXCLUDE those with anencephaly (ICD-9-CM 740xx). - k.
+Record: - a.
+Date and time of birth - b.
+Birthweight - c.
+5 minute Apgar score - d.
+Date and time of arrival to level 2 or higher nursery. - e.
+If child was admitted to a level 2 or higher nursery from regular newborn care - f.
+If child was inborn or transferred to Level 2 or higher nursery from another facility. - g.
+If transferred is there documentation that neonate was not born in a medical facility EXCLUDE if: child not born in a medical facility